Dreamy and Delicious – Suspiros Cookies

 You can add all kinds of different colors to the meringue- just play with fun food colorings.
 Costa Rican bakers say that the lime is to make the suspiros whiter in color, so it can be omitted when using food coloring.
 I disagree, however, I think the lime flavor is super distinct to Costa Rican suspiros so I always leave it in.

 The other variation is to make flavored espumillas.
-You can add essences like almond extract or vanilla extract, or play with fun flavors like raspberry, lemon, anise, cherry, strawberry and more.
+You can add essences like almond extract or vanilla extract, or play with fun flavors like raspberry, lemon, anise, cherry, strawberry, and more.

 Serving Suggestions